Lectures on LHC Physics: Higgs physics

-From Eq.(\ref{eq:stability1}) we see that only for energy scales below $Q_\text{stable}(m_H)$ the Higgs potential is bounded from below and our vacuum stable.
-For a given maximum validity scale $Q_\text{stable}$ this stability bound translates into a minimum Higgs mass balancing the negative slope in Eq.(\ref{eq:stability1}) for which our theory is then well defined.
+From Eq.\eqref{eq:stability1} we see that only for energy scales below $Q_\text{stable}(m_H)$ the Higgs potential is bounded from below and our vacuum stable.
+For a given maximum validity scale $Q_\text{stable}$ this stability bound translates into a minimum Higgs mass balancing the negative slope in Eq.\eqref{eq:stability1} for which our theory is then well defined.
 In Figure~\ref{fig:higgs_scale} we show $Q_\text{stable}$ as the lower curve, above which our consistent theory has to reside.

+Our discussion of the triviality bound and of the stability of our vacuum has a weak spot: it follows from Eq.\eqref{eq:lambda_rge} and assumes that only the renormalizable couplings enter the behavior of the Higgs vacuum at large energy scales.
+On the other hand, if we start from low energies we should at some point reach energy scales where higher--dimensional operators enter the picture.
+Even in the Standard Model such operators get induced by loops, and non--perturbative studies indicate that they stabilize the Higgs potential and prevent the sign change in $\lambda$.
+If that should be true it would mean that our perturbative approximation only considering the leading renormalizable operators does not allow us to extrapolate to energy scales beyond $10^{10}$~GeV or more and that vacuum stability is simply not an issue.

-Summarizing what we know about the Higgs mass in the Standard Model we already have indirect experimental as well as theory constraints on this otherwise undetermined parameter.
+Summarizing what we know about the Higgs mass in the Standard Model we already have indirect experimental as well as theoretical constraints on this otherwise free parameter in the Higgs sector.

 Strictly in the Standard Model, electroweak precision data points to the mass range $m_H\lesssim 200$~GeV.
-This means at the LHC we are either looking for a light Higgs boson or we should expect some drastic modifications to our Standard Model which could alter this picture significantly and would be hard to miss and even more exciting to observe.
+This means at the LHC we were either looking for a light Higgs boson or we should have expected a drastic modifications of our Standard Model, altering this picture significantly.
+If a discovery of a Higgs boson around $m_H = 125$~GeV means good or bad news is in the eye of the beholder.
+Certainly, at this mass we do not have to expect huge deviations from the Standard Model motivated by the Higgs sector.

-From the renormalization group we have two pieces of information on the Higgs mass, again in the renormalizable Standard model: the Landau pole or triviality bound gives an upper limit on $m_H$ as a function of the cutoff scale.
+From the renormalization group we have two pieces of information on the Higgs mass, again in the renormalizable Standard Model: the Landau pole or triviality bound gives an upper limit on $m_H$ as a function of the cutoff scale.
 Vacuum stability gives a lower bound on $m_H$ as a function of the cutoff scale.
-Running both cutoff scales towards the Planck mass $Q_\text{pole}, Q_\text{stable} \rightarrow 10^{19}$~GeV, we see in Figure~\ref{fig:higgs_scale} that only Higgs mass values around $m_H=130\cdots180$~GeV are allowed for a fundamental Standard Model.
+Running both cutoff scales towards the Planck mass $Q_\text{pole}, Q_\text{stable} \rightarrow 10^{19}$~GeV, we see in Figure~\ref{fig:higgs_scale} that only Higgs mass values around $m_H=130\cdots180$~GeV are allowed for a truly fundamental and stable Standard Model.
+Above this parameter range the Higgs sector interacts too strongly and soon develops a Landau pole, while below this Higgs mass window the Higgs sector is too weakly interacting to give a stable vacuum.
+The exact numbers including renormalization group running at two loops gives the stability condition in two forms~\cite{Buttazzo:2013uya}